flipperdevices/flipperzero-firmware/README.md

 1. Download and install the Arduino IDE from [here][arduino-ide].
 2. Go to the [releases section][flipper-zero-camera-suite-releases] for this repo and download the `esp32_cam_uart_stream.zip` file.
-3. Extract contents of `esp32_cam_uart_stream.zip` to disk.
+3. Extract the contents of `esp32_cam_uart_stream.zip` to disk.
 Be sure to keep the `.ino` file nested in the folder with the same name.
 4. Open `~\esp32_cam_uart_stream\esp32_cam_uart_stream.ino` with your Arduino IDE.
 5. In the Arduino IDE, go to `File > Preferences`.
 6. In the `Settings` tab, add the following URL to the `Additional Boards Manager URLs` field: